 DIFFERENT TYPES OF STRETCHING

 At the risk of turning this article into a listicle, here are 4 types of stretching that you can play around with:

-- Passive stretching typically refers to longer holds of 2 minutes or more.
+- Passive stretching typically refers to longer holds of 10 breaths or more.
 The best time to adopt this type of stretching is in the evening when your muscles are warm and relaxed.

-- Active stretching involves activating and stretching muscles simultaneously.
-This type of stretching can be used pre or post-workout.
+- Active stretching involves simultaneously activating and lengthening muscles.
+This type of stretching can be used before a workout.

 - Dynamic stretching incorporates movement.
 I’ll give you some video recommendations at the end of the article to cover this aspect of your flexibility.

 1. HIP FLEXOR STRETCHES